Ipotrick/Daxa/wiki/TaskGraph.md

-# TaskList
+# TaskGraph

 As vulkan and daxa require manual synchronization, using daxa and vulkan can become quite complex and error prone.

 A common way to abstract and improve synchronization with low level apis is the use of a rendergraph.
-Daxa provides a rendergraph called TaskList.
+Daxa provides a rendergraph called TaskGraph.

-With TaskList you can create task resource handles and names for resources you have in your program.
+With TaskGraph you can create task resource handles and names for resources you have in your program.
 You can then list a series of tasks.
 Each task contains a list of used resources and a callback to the operations the task should perform.

 A core idea of task list and other rendergraphs is, that you record a high level description of a series of operations and execute these operations later.
 In task list, you record tasks, then complete and later execute it.
 The callbacks in each task are called during execution.